Carnegie Deli: Main branch closures and pop-up location

-On April 24, 2015, the main, Midtown Manhattan branch of Carnegie Deli was closed temporarily due to the discovery of an illegal gas line in the restaurant.
-Con Edison was investigating the restaurant, later fining the eatery $40,050.
-On July 28, 2015, Carnegie Deli was subsequently closed for upgrades to its energy lines after the discovery of improperly siphoning off natural gas for the previous six years.
+On April 24, 2015, the main Midtown Manhattan branch of Carnegie Deli was closed temporarily due to the discovery of an illegal gas line in the restaurant.
+Con Edison was investigating the incident, later fining the eatery $40,050.
+On July 28, 2015, Carnegie Deli was subsequently closed for upgrades to its gas lines.
 The deli reopened on February 9, 2016.

 On September 30, 2016, it was announced that the Midtown Manhattan branch of the deli would close by the end of the year.
 The owner, Marian Harper Levine, stated that she needed a more permanent break from operating the restaurant, saying, "At this stage of my life, the early morning to late night days have taken a toll, along with my sleepless nights and grueling hours that come with operating a restaurant business in Manhattan."
-Two branches in Las Vegas, Nevada and Bethlehem, Pennsylvania remained open, as well as the wholesale distribution service.
+Two branches in Las Vegas, Nevada, and Bethlehem, Pennsylvania, remained open, as well as the wholesale distribution service.

 At midnight on December 31, 2016, Carnegie Deli on Seventh Avenue closed after almost eighty years of service.

-In 2011, Carnegie Deli opened a storefront within Madison Square Garden.
+In 2011, Carnegie Deli had opened a storefront within Madison Square Garden.
 After the closing of the Seventh Avenue location in 2016, this location became the last physical Carnegie Deli location in New York.

 The Bethlehem location closed at the end of 2017.
-In December 2018, for one week only, Amazon Prime worked with the owners of the Carnegie Deli to bring the restaurant back to life on Lafayette Street in the Nolita section of Manhattan as a pop-up restaurant in celebration of the second season of The Marvelous Mrs. Maisel.
-There were more than six thousand reservations taken to dine-in with servers in period attire.
+For one week in December 2018, Amazon Prime worked with the owners of the Carnegie Deli and Eddie Fahmy from A2z Restaurant Consulting, a New York based consulting firm to bring the restaurant back to life on Lafayette Street in the Nolita section of Manhattan as a pop-up restaurant in celebration of the second season of The Marvelous Mrs. Maisel.
+There were more than 6,000 reservations taken to dine-in with servers in period attire.
 Food was offered at 1958 prices and all purchases were made as suggested donations to charity.
-In May 2019, Amazon Prime brought Carnegie Deli back again, this time as a food truck which travelled around Manhattan for three days giving out sandwiches and cookies for free in order to help promote "The Marvelous Mrs. Maisel."
+In May 2019, Amazon Prime with A2Z brought Carnegie Deli back again, this time as a food truck which travelled around Manhattan for three days giving out sandwiches and cookies for free in order to help promote The Marvelous Mrs. Maisel.
+The Las Vegas location closed in 2020.